Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 - This contest's total is 11.6 points lower than the 66.6 these two squads combine to give up per game in 2021.

-- The average total in Blue Raiders games this season is 57.9, 2.9 points above Saturday's over/under of 55.
+- The average total in Blue Raiders games this season is 57.9, 2.9 points more than Saturday's total of 55.

-- In 2021, games involving the Panthers have averaged a total of 58.6 points, 3.6 more than the set total in this contest.
+- In 2021, games involving the Panthers have averaged a total of 58.6 points, 3.6 more than the set over/under in this contest.

 Middle Tennessee Stats and Trends

-- Middle Tennessee is 1-0-1 against the spread and 2-1 overall this season when the team puts up more than 37.8 points.
+- When Middle Tennessee scores more than 37.8 points, it is 1-0-1 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.